jobsaver/resume-parser/README.md

 ### Save Resume

-Extracts resume data, saves to the database, and replaces existing data if the same user ID exists.
+Extracts resume data, saves to the database, and stores the PDF in DigitalOcean Spaces.
 Authentication required.

 ```
 POST /api/save-resume